- UNSW

 Related links

-- Support Don't Punish Day - 26 June
+- Support Don't Punish Day - 26 June, opens in a new window

-- North Richmond Community Health - Medically supervised injecting room
+- North Richmond Community Health - Medically supervised injecting room, opens in a new window

-S3 SpeakEasy Ep 4: Emeritus Professor Sue Kippax
+SpeakEasy S3 Ep4: Emeritus Professor Sue Kippax, opens in a new window

 Carla and Annie welcome long-time friend Emeritus Professor Sue Kippax to the SpeakEasy lounge.
 Sue is a pioneer in partnerships between research and community.
 With an extraordinary academic track record, Sue is internationally recognised for her contribution to the HIV response.